LeafMountain/AI-Toy/README.md

 # AI-Toy
 Using Unitys ECS architecture to create an boid simulation.

+## Behaviors
+### Wander
+Wander by changinging direction by an angle.

+### Constrain
+Stay within a specified area.

+### Avoid
+Avoid obstacles.

+### Align
+Align with neighboring AI entities by walking in the same direction as your neighbors.

+### Group
+Stay close to a group.